kurisu92725/SimdNet/README.md

   ```python
   python simd_train.py
   ```
-Note that because the pre-processing training set is large, you can download the original data set and process it yourself.
+Note that because the pre-processing training set is large, you can download the original data set and process it yourself with the functions in *MODEL* folder.
 The web address of the original data set is: http://www.pdbbind.org.cn/

 **Testing**